 The costs of infiltration facilities are highly variable and depend on site-specific conditions such as soil type, topography, the scale of installation, and infiltration facility design.
-Typical installation costs for infiltration facilities range from about 30 - 170 per m.
+Typical installation costs for infiltration facilities range from about \$30 - \$170 per m2.